dart-lang/test/doc/json_reporter.md

   // The version of the test runner being used.
   String runnerVersion;

-  // The ID of the isolate in which the runner is running, or `null` if the test
-  // runner isn't running in debug mode.
+  // The URL for a WebSocket server that serves a JSON-RPC 2.0 protocol for
+  // controlling the test runner during debugging.
-  String isolateID;
+  String controllerUrl;
 }
 ```

 A single start event is emitted before any other events.
 It indicates that the
 test runner has started running.

+The `controllerUrl` is `null` if the runner isn't in debug mode.

 ### AllSuitesEvent